DEPARTMENTS & OFFICES >

 School of Nursing and Health Sciences

-Dr. Valerie Howard is Acting Dean and a professor of nursing for Robert Morris University's School of Nursing and Health Sciences.
+Dr. Valerie Howard is the Dean and a professor of nursing for Robert Morris University's School of Nursing and Health Sciences.
 She is also the founder and director of RMU's Regional Research and Innovation in Simulation Education (RISE) Center and past-President of the International Nursing Association of Clinical Simulation in Nursing (INACSL), from which she received an Excellence Award in Research in 2010.
 She also served as a team member for the Health Resources and Services Administration (HRSA) grant funding and RAVEN CMS funded initiative.

 Dr. Howard has over 17 years of experience in higher education, with the past nine years dedicated to researching, developing and implementing simulation experiences across the curriculum.
 Since 2004 she has been responsible for integrating academically sound simulation experiences for undergraduate and graduate students at RMU.
 In addition to supervising the expansion and accreditation of the RMU Simulation Lab into the RISE Center, she also created and implemented the Leadership in Simulation Instruction and Management online certificate program to assist with integrating this complex training methodology.
 Dr. Howard is a national and international resource for simulation, serving on the Scientific Counsel for the Certificate of Simulation in Advanced for the College of Health and Applied Sciences in Lausanne, Switzerland; the Global Network for Simulation in Healthcare, and an accreditation site visitor for the Society for Simulation in Healthcare.